 It is free to see the permanent collection at the Sainsbury Centre.
 You do not need a ticket.

 The area around the Sainsbury Centre is home to over 20 sculptures from some of today’s most important sculptors like Henry Moore, Antony Gormley, and Elisabeth Frink.
-In Autumn 2021, a new bronze sculpture by Leiko Ikemura called Usagi Kannon (translates to Rabbit Bodhisattva of Mercy) will be added.
+In Autumn 2021, a new bronze sculpture by Leiko Ikemura called Usagi Kannon (translates to Rabbit Bodhisattva of Mercy) was added.

 It is free to visit the Sculpture Park, download a map here.